Amazon Affiliate Program Review: A Good Choice For Your Website?

 Part 1 of Amazon's greatest strength means that someone can use your link to buy a lawnmower and then buy some bath bombs.
 You get commission for both items at their different commission rates.

 Considering how many people shop for a little bit of everything at once at Amazon, this is NOT an insignificant point.

 Part 2 means that Amazon does a great job (almost certainly better than anyone else) at making sure that everyone buys more stuff.
 Amazon is always split testing their platform.
 They are always recommending new products and products that they think your visitors will like.

-The odds of someone buying a product you recommend and then being upsold is high.
-Since you get commissions on all of it, that’s a huge plus for affiliates.
+The odds of someone buying a product you recommend and then being upsold are high.
+Since you get commissions on all of it, that's a huge plus for affiliates.